 What Is Home Visiting?

-Early childhood home visiting is a service delivery strategy that matches expectant parents and parents of young children with a designated support person—typically a trained nurse, social worker, or early childhood specialist.
-Services are voluntary and provided in the family's home or another location of the family's choice.
+Early childhood home visiting is a service delivery strategy that matches expectant parents and caregivers of young children with a designated support person—typically a trained nurse, social worker, or early childhood specialist—who guides them through the early stages of raising a family.
+Services are voluntary, may include caregiver coaching or connecting families to needed services, and provided in the family's home or another location of the family's choice.

 Gather Family Information to Tailor Services

-- Screen parents for issues like postpartum depression, substance abuse, and domestic violence
+- Screen caregivers for issues like postpartum depression, substance use, and domestic violence

 - Screen children for developmental delays